White Collar Crimes

 Contact Our NYC Tax Evasion Attorney Today

 Don't wait to seek legal counsel if you're facing tax evasion charges.
 The consequences of a conviction can be life-changing.
-Cohen Forman Barone, LLP, our NYC tax evasion lawyers, will stand by your side, diligently investigating your case, formulating a strong defense, and advocating for your rights in and out of the courtroom.
+Cohen Forman Barone P.C, our NYC tax evasion lawyers, will stand by your side, diligently investigating your case, formulating a strong defense, and advocating for your rights in and out of the courtroom.
 Your future is too important to leave to chance.
 Call us now, and let us start working on your defense today.

 Our Testimonials